The Ford Vending Machine

 How the car vending machine flow works

 Alibaba and Ford build this as a Super Test Drive Center.
+Think of it as a self-service test drive hub that compresses selection, deposit, scheduling, and pickup into one digital-to-physical flow.
 It turns the usual dealership steps into a clean sequence.
 Select the car model.
 Put down the deposit electronically via the Tmall app.
 Book a pickup slot.
 Use a selfie as identity confirmation at the moment of collection.

 Why this matters for test drives and conversion